CIBC Interview Questions

 7. Where do you see yourself in five years?

-• This question is designed to see if you have goals but more importantly if you are the right fit for CIBC.
+• This question is designed to determine whether you have goals and, more importantly, whether you are the right fit for CIBC.

 • Tip!
-If you don’t know what to say have a look at other CIBC careers and find a job you could see yourself doing in five years.
+If you don’t know what to say, look at other CIBC careers and find a job you could see yourself doing in five years.

 8. Why should I hire you?